SEND Policy 2024.docx

 Multiple preferences are interesting and quite varied.
 For example you may have two strong preferences V and A or R and K, or you may have three strong preferences such as VAR or ARK.
 Some people have no particular strong preferences and their scores are almost even for all four mode.

 Multiple preferences give you choices of two or three or four modes to use for your interaction with others.
 Some people have admitted that if they want to be annoying they stay in a mode different from the person with whom they are working.
 For example they may ask for written evidence in an argument, knowing that the other person much prefers to refer only to oral information.
-Or they may ask for “concrete’ examples knowing that the other person has a low preference for Kinesthetic input and output.
+Or they may ask for “concrete’ examples knowing that the other person has a low preference for Kinaesthetic input and output.
 These are what some people do when they feel negative.
 Positive reactions mean that those with multimodal preferences choose to match or align their mode to the significant others around them.

 Social, Emotional and Mental Health (Taken from Boxall Profile report)